 Congregational Leadership

-The board of trustees guides Cedar Lane’s governance with wisdom, care, and integrity.
+The Board of Trustees guides Cedar Lane’s governance with wisdom, care, and integrity.
 Trustees serve as stewards of our vision and values—adopting policies, recommending the annual budget, and offering thoughtful oversight in partnership with ministers, staff, and lay leaders.

 Board service is a meaningful opportunity to lead with love, stay rooted in our mission, and help shape the future of our community.
 Trustees attend monthly meetings and retreats, serve on committees or task forces, support stewardship and communications, and remain active in congregational life.